gdtk-uq/gdtk/README.md

 main code, a C compiler for building the Lua interpreter, and a Fortran-2003 compiler for building some of the thermochemical models.

-You may use the reference DMD compiler or the GDC or LDMD2 compilers.
+You may use the reference DMD compiler or the LDC/LDMD2 compilers.
-We have been developing with the recent DMD32 and DMD64 compilers.
+We have been developing with the recent versions of the DMD64 and LDC compilers.
 For the C and Fortran compilers, we use gcc and gfortran.

 Beyond having a standard Linux system with recent compilers,